jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Let's experience the game ourselves.
 By only sensing water, seeing motion, following instinct, lifeforms make an ecosystem, raise offspring, and pass the torch.
 The lifeforms that best read when fruit ripens, when sunlight appears, and endless other environmental patterns, survive to play again.

 This chapter is not a story to enjoy.
 You may like three-act narratives, convincing statistics, and clear answers.
 But entropy is not an argument to be won.
-It's an ever-present reality to adapt to alongside one's boardmates.
+It's an ever-present reality to adapt to alongside boardmates.
 Thus this chapter is a mirror to your new identity: a person who can drop unconstructive habits, beliefs, and tools, and adapt to grow life.

 In each life that follows, you are not the audience.
 You are watching natural selection—and being tested by it.
 Put yourself in the place of every species you see, and framework you meet, and ask: does it read the world and earn its place on the gameboard?